nishlfernando11/overcooked-data-analysis/README.md

 # AdaX Trust analysis: trust_analysis_notebook.ipynb
 This is a preliminary data analysis for Overcooked AI Behvioral Gameplay data and subjective data.

+# AdaX Trust analysis: trust_analysis_notebook Final.ipynb
+This is a complete data analysis for Overcooked AI Behvioral Gameplay data and subjective data.